how to install plex on ubuntu server

 Note: I’ll cover libraries in the next section.
 Don’t spend too much time on this, as there’s a good chance it won’t work on your first try.
 You can even skip this step for now and make sure to read it at the end of this tutorial carefully.

 • Once you’re done with the libraries, you can click on “Next” and complete the initial configuration.
+Don’t worry, you can change everything later from the web interface.
+This is just a starting point.

 Once this wizard is complete, you’ll get access to the full Plex interface, including the libraries you just added, which are stored on your Ubuntu server or other local devices.